This feature appeared in RV Lifestyle Magazine Volume 41 No 4, in June, 2012

 - Boundary Ranch on the Cow boy Trail (Kananaskis) – Trail trip through the Kananaskis

-Calgary has very few RV parking alternatives: there are two parks (that we know of) in close proximity to the city and they might have an overflow site available.
+Calgary has very few RV parking alternatives: there is one park (that we know of) in close proximity to the city and they might have an overflow site available.

 Many communities around Calgary do have campgrounds that can accommodate RVs.
 Some even offer shuttle service into the city. https://www.visitcalgary.com/things-to-do/stories-from-calgary/12-campgrounds-rv-parks-close-to-calgary

 If you are looking for local camping sites, we like: